mpenet/alia/README.md

-It's built on top of the new binary protocol, can handle all the pooling/balancing/failover for you, is very active, has synchronous and asynchronous APIs, is likely to become the standard client for java (it's the only one I know that use the new protocol) and you can trust [datastax](http://datastax.com/) people to improve and maintain it.
+It's built on top of the new binary protocol, can handle all the pooling/balancing/failover for you, is very active, has synchronous and asynchronous APIs, is likely to become the standard client for java (it's the only one I know that uses the new protocol) and you can trust [datastax](http://datastax.com/) people to improve and maintain it.

 Thrift clients are still very relevant though, CQL3 brings a lot of